Get tips and tricks to create a modern laundry room that blends function and design.

 Just below it I added a side table painted in the same greige as the cabinets to store the box and hide the elliptical and extension cord.
 To keep it cohesive I replaced the knobs with the same unlacquered brass knobs used on the cabinetry.

 This modern laundry also serves as a utility room, storing cleaning supplies.
 To make them accessible, I store them in easy to grab caddies.
 I tote them from room to room while cleaning and stow them away when done.

 Peg rails are another great way to stow cleaning supplies and the frequently used ironing board without consuming space.
 This utilitarian approach almost doubles as decor.
 Integrating your supplies makes it feel interesting, while adding function.

-To make it feel more intentional we removed the existing particleboard shelf, builder’s grade closet rod and remaining door hardware.
+To make the closet (again, this space was formerly a bedroom) feel more intentional we removed the existing particleboard shelf, builder’s grade closet rod and remaining door hardware.